haud-ba/XTS_TRANSPORT_LAYER/README.md

 State struct enumerations with defined offsets for deterministic progress tracking (PROGRESS_DONE).

 ## Getting Started & Formatting Rules
-FORMATTING: My OCD, my formatting.
+- FORMATTING: My OCD, my formatting.
 All spaces, no tabs.
 Indent 2.
 **Read the code and the datatypes.
 I have left comments in the critical paths.**
  Start your analysis in MAIN(PRG) and GVL_XTS.
+- Custom integration and tools for grouping of stations you find in the APPLICATION section of the base project
+- Examples available in dedicated repository (see link above)

 ## The Class Hierarchy
- 1. Collision Avoidance Class **(fb_CaGroup)** Handles the absolute state of the Collision Avoidance Group.ClearGroup, BuildGroup, EnableGroup
+ 1. Collision Avoidance Class **(fb_CaGroup):** Handles the absolute state of the Collision Avoidance Group.ClearGroup, BuildGroup, EnableGroup
- 2. Mover Motion Control Class **(fb_Mover)** Wraps the MC2 and CA function blocks into a cyclic, deterministic interface.
+ 2. Mover Motion Control Class **(fb_Mover):** Wraps the MC2 and CA function blocks into a cyclic, deterministic interface.
- 3. XTS Processing Unit Class **(fb_Xpu)** Executes cyclic plausibility checks to the Processing Unit.
+ 3. XTS Processing Unit Class **(fb_Xpu):** Executes cyclic plausibility checks to the Processing Unit.
 Handles **Mover 1 detection** and OTCID initialization.
     Provides direct interfaces to the Tc3_XTS_Utility library.
- 4. XTS Transport Class **(fb_TransportUnit)** The master interface to external control.
+ 4. XTS Transport Class **(fb_TransportUnit):** The master interface to external control.
     It orchestrates the fb_Xpu, fb_CaGroup, and fb_Mover.
 Operation modes are strictly checked via the E_XTS_TRANSPORT_CTRL enumeration (e.g., CMD_INIT, CMD_GROUP_BUILD, CMD_TRANSPORT_START).
     - Example of State Change Logic: